turbosquid/gloon/README.md

 ## Known limitations

 * The docker monitor does not support multiple addresses for a single host, as this does not make much sense.
-* No ipv6 support in hostfiles at the moment
+* IPV6 support is still very incomplete
 * We currently only pull the docker container address from the first network found.
 We should probably add an optional network selector.
 * Other record lookups might be desirable (cname, etc)